avaneev/prvhash/README.md

 mathematics.

 One may also apply a "pareidolia" argument: humans tend to "see things" in what may not be in any way meaningful.
-However, this argument is often weak: when we see a parabola, which is a generally-recognizable pattern, it has a meaning since it induces mathematical reasoning about underlying mathematical tendencies and relationships.
-In the imagery presented above, however, mathematical reasoning may not yet be obvious, even if in its probable extreme it touches cosmology and source of human intelligence.
+But this argument is often weak, especially if the context is constrained to mathematics alone: e.g., when we see a parabola, which is a generally-recognizable pattern, it has a meaning since it induces mathematical reasoning about specific underlying mathematical tendencies and relationships.
+In the imagery presented above, however, mathematical reasoning may not yet be obvious, even if in its probable extreme it touches cosmology, source of human intelligence, and pre-existing implicit mathematical structures.

 ## Thanks ##